The-Marcy-Lab-School/se-unit-5/lesson-0-intro-to-dom/README.md

-# Unit 5 Day 1 Notes
-## Intro to the DOM and Trees
+# Unit 5 Lesson 0:  Intro to the DOM

-# Key Terms:
+## Key Terms
-- Document Object Model
+* Document Object Model
-- Tree
-- HTML Element
-- Node
+* tree
+* node
+* text node
+* element node

-# Essential Questions:
+## Essential Questions
-1. What is DOM?
-2. Why is the DOM and knowing how to manipulate it important?
+* What is the DOM and why must we learn to manipulate it?
-3. Which sort of engineers would work with the DOM most often?
+* Which sort of engineers would work with the DOM most often?
-4. How does the DOM look (Dev Tools-->Elements tab)?
-5. What is the connection between the DOM and Trees?
+* What tools can we use to visualize the DOM?
+* How does the _tree_ data structure allow us to visualize relationships between elements in the DOM?

-# Learning Assignments:
+## Learning Assignments
 - Eloquent JavaScript (article): https://eloquentjavascript.net/14_dom.html
     - Sections:
         1. The Document Object Model